sedaprotocol/seda-chain-contracts/README.md

 ## Dependencies

 Before starting, make sure you have [rustup](https://rustup.rs/) along with a recent `rustc` and `cargo` version installed.
-Currently, we are testing on 1.70.0+.
+Currently, we are testing on 1.83.0-1.86.0.
 You need to have the `wasm32-unknown-unknown` target installed as well.

+> [!NOTE]
+> Rust `1.87.0` broke the WASM compilation.
+It requires bulk memory, but then the wasm can't be decode by the chain.

 You can check that via: